tchoopojcharoen/Multi-Depot-Traffic-Management/docs/howtouse.rst

 How to Use
 ========

-  1. Jump to where your file located :
+  1. Change the current directory to the scripts folder:

    .. code-block:: sh

       cd  your_ws/src/matc/matc_pkg/scripts

-  2. Run main.py
+  2. Run "main.py"
    .. code-block:: sh

       python3 main.py

-  3. If correct it should be displayed like the image below (This is called 'main window').
+  3. It should display something similar to the image below (This is called the 'main window').
 Then press the 'Create File' button to go to the next step.

     .. image:: tutorial_pic/home.jpg